jafuentest/wallet-status/README.md

 6. Now ssh to the server `ssh -i ~/.ssh/wikifuentes.pem ec2-user@wallet-status.wikifuentes.com` and
   * Create and setup the SSL certificate https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SSL-on-amazon-linux-2.html#letsencrypt

-  * Patch app files permissions (This is lazy way, for safe way app should be outside home, like `/var/www/`)
+  * Patch app files permissions (This is lazy way, for a safer way the app should be outside home, like `/var/www/`)
     ```
     chmod +x ~
     chmod +x ~/wallet_status -R